aerixsystem/DracolaxOS/README.md

 There are working components, experimental components and components that still need more work.
 I am currently focused on getting the existing system stable before continually adding new features (while also handling school and coming exams).

-The goal is to have the things that are already implemented actually work together reliably.
+The goal is to have the things that are already implemented actually work together.

 Right now I am implementing Network.
 After that, audio is next.